-Before getting started, please watch this video and review the teacher guide to Swank.
+Before you get started, please review the teacher's guide to Swank.
 The Help page can answer just about any question!

 All students, faculty and staff have free access to a vast catalog of audio-books and e-books via Sora.
 You can also get the app on your phone.